Published in 2018

 The Handbook of Pre-Modern Nordic Memory Studies

-The Handbook of Pre-Modern Nordic Memory Studies will be published by de Gruyter in Berlin.
+The Handbook of Pre-Modern Nordic Memory Studies - Interdisciplinary Approaches was published in two volumes by de Gruyter in Berlin in 2018.

 Editors: Jürg Glauser (Zürich/Basel, Switzerland), Pernille Hermann (Aarhus, Denmark), Stephen A. Mitchell (Harvard, USA)